iechor/docs/content/security/for-admins/group-mapping.md

    b) If the user is a member of the organization, or has a pending invitation to join, then sign in is successful.

-If you disable JIT provisioning when you create or edit your SSO connection, you can still use group mapping as long as you have also [enabled SCIM](/security/for-admins/scim/#enable-scim-in-docker).
+If you disable JIT provisioning when you create or edit your SSO connection, you can still use group mapping as long as you have also [enabled SCIM](/security/for-admins/scim/#enable-scim-in-iechor).
 When JIT provisioning is disabled and SCIM isn't enabled, users won't be auto-provisioned to groups.
 For instructions on disabling JIT provisioning, see [Manage how users are provisioned](/security/for-admins/single-sign-on/manage/#manage-how-users-are-provisioned).

 ![JIT provisioning disabled](../images/jit-disabled-flow.svg)

 ## Use group mapping

-To correctly assign your users to Docker teams, you must create groups in your IdP following the naming pattern `organization:team`.
+To correctly assign your users to iEchor teams, you must create groups in your IdP following the naming pattern `organization:team`.
 For example, if you want to manage provisioning for the team "developers", and your organization name is "moby", you must create a group in your IdP with the name `moby:developers`.

-Once you enable group mappings in your connection, users assigned to that group in your IdP will automatically be added to the team "developers" in Docker.
+Once you enable group mappings in your connection, users assigned to that group in your IdP will automatically be added to the team "developers" in iEchor.

 You can use this format to add a user to multiple organizations.
-For example, if you want to add a user to the "backend" team in the "moby" organization as well as the "desktop" team in the "docker" organization, the format would be: `moby:backend` and `docker:desktop`.
+For example, if you want to add a user to the "backend" team in the "moby" organization as well as the "desktop" team in the "iechor" organization, the format would be: `moby:backend` and `iechor:desktop`.

 >**Tip**
 >
->Use the same names for the Docker teams as your group names in the IdP to prevent further configuration.
+>Use the same names for the iEchor teams as your group names in the IdP to prevent further configuration.
 When you sync groups, this creates a group if it doesn’t already exist.
 { .tip}

 The following lists the supported group mapping attributes: